AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/dev-guide-introduction.md

 # Developer guide

-Welcome to the Developer Guide for AVEVA Data Hub.
+Welcome to the Developer guide for AVEVA Data Hub.
 This guide is your comprehensive resource for mastering the AVEVA Data Hub REST API and libraries to create powerful client applications.

 ## In this guide